Kathir Anand

-Durai Murugan Kathir Anand (born 19 January 1975) is an Indian politician and Member of Parliament, elected from Tamil Nadu.
-He is the son of the DMK General Secretary and Minister for Water Resources in the Government of Tamil Nadu, Durai Murugan.
+Dr.Durai Murugan Kathir Anand (born 19 January 1975) is an Indian politician and Member of Parliament, elected from Tamil Nadu.
+He is the son of the DMK General Secretary and former Minister for Water Resources in the Government of Tamil Nadu, Durai Murugan.

 Elections

 Kathir Anand has been elected as an MP in the 17th Lok Sabha, from the Vellore constituency.
 This was his first direct electoral performance.